civican/legisinfo/42-1/bills/C-83/bill_text.md

 Paragraph 6.1(1)(b) of the English version of the `Criminal Records Act` is replaced by the following:

-more than three years have elapsed since **the day on which** the offender was **ordered** discharged on the conditions prescribed in a probation order.
+more than three years have elapsed since the day on which the offender was ordered discharged on the conditions prescribed in a probation order.

-> **Explanatory Note**:
-> Relevant portion of subsection 6.1(1):
-> *Existing Text*:
-> > No record of a discharge under section 730 of the `Criminal Code` that is in the custody of the Commissioner or of any department or agency of the Government of Canada shall be disclosed to any person, nor shall the existence of the record or the fact of the discharge be disclosed to any person, without the prior approval of the Minister, if
-> >
-> > more than three years have elapsed since the offender was discharged on the conditions prescribed in a probation order.

 ## Transitional Provisions